^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chronic bronchitis is a chronic inflammatory process in the bronchi accompanied by a cough with sputum separation for at least 3 months a year for 2 or more years, without any diseases of the bronchopulmonary system and ENT organs that could cause these symptoms.
+Chronic bronchitis is a chronic inflammatory process in the bronchi, accompanied by a cough with sputum production for at least 3 months a year for 2 or more years, while there are no diseases of the bronchopulmonary system and ENT organs that could cause these symptoms.

-Treatment of chronic bronchitis is largely determined by the clinical form of the disease, the peculiarities of its course.
+Treatment of chronic bronchitis is largely determined by the clinical form of the disease and the characteristics of its course.

-1. Elimination of the etiological factors of chronic bronchitis.
+1. Elimination of etiological factors of chronic bronchitis.

 2. Inpatient treatment and bed rest for certain indications.

-4. Antibacterial therapy in the period of exacerbation of purulent chronic bronchitis, including methods of endobronchial administration of drugs.
+4. Antibacterial therapy during the period of exacerbation of purulent chronic bronchitis, including methods of endobronchial administration of drugs.

-5. Improved drainage function of the bronchi: expectorants, bronchodilators, positional drainage, chest massage, phytotherapy, heparin therapy, calcitrine treatment.
+5. Improving the drainage function of the bronchi: expectorants, bronchodilators, positional drainage, chest massage, herbal medicine, heparin therapy, treatment with calcitrin.

-6. Desintoxication therapy in the period of exacerbation of purulent bronchitis.
+6. Detoxification therapy during exacerbation of purulent bronchitis.

-7. Correction of respiratory failure: prolonged low-flow oxygen therapy, hyperbaric oxygenation, extracorporeal membrane oxygenation of blood, inhalation of moistened oxygen.
+7. Correction of respiratory failure: long-term low-flow oxygen therapy, hyperbaric oxygenation, extracorporeal membrane oxygenation of blood, inhalation of humidified oxygen.

 8. Treatment of pulmonary hypertension in patients with chronic obstructive bronchitis.

-9. Immunomodulatory therapy and improving the function of the system of local bronchopulmonary protection.
+9. Immunomodulatory therapy and improvement of the function of the local bronchopulmonary defense system.

 11. Physiotherapy, exercise therapy, breathing exercises, massage.